Greenlionzz/mybook/README.md

 * **Live Listening Stats:** Real-time tracking of daily goals, streaks, and lifetime listening hours.
 * **Immersive Experience:** Full-screen, edge-to-edge UI designed for tablets and mobile devices.
 * **Privacy First:** All credentials and metadata stay on your device.
 No third-party tracking.
+## Note
+* some buttons, options are just placeholders. i am not a developer, rather i am an mbbs student, i made it with help of gemini on my tablet, i needed an app which can play audiobooks from cloud gdrive and koofr, but i cant find any good app, i cloned audiobookshelf ui, the app name is still audiobookshelf :).
+Gemini hallucinated, cant change the app name.I cant manage to connect gdrive directly, so i connected gdrive with koofr instead.
+It needs more improvement, if anyone can help, would be very helpful.
 ---

 ## 🚀 Getting Started